pingcap/blog/tidb-5.3-delivering-enhancements-for-data-intensive-applications.md

 ## TiDB 5.3 highlights

 * **More scalable Online Transactional Processing (OLTP**) enabled by optimized Timestamp Oracle service (TSO) allocation.
 This reduces the latency of transactions and improves the scalability of the Placement Driver (PD) service.
 * **Increased efficiency and faster HTAP** with TiFlash improvements, allowing TiDB to handle high traffic events more efficiently.
-* **Easier and faster data migration** with improvements toTiDB Data Migration (DM) and TiDB Lightning.
+* **Easier and faster data migration** with improvements to TiDB Data Migration (DM) and TiDB Lightning.
 * **Easier to operate at a massive scale with:**
     * Experimental support for Continuous Profiling.
 With this feature, developers can inspect flame graphs to dive deeper into performance anomalies.
     * Support for creating local or global temporary tables to simplify business logic and reduce operational costs.

 <div class="trackable-btns">
-  <a href="/download" onclick="trackViews('iDB 5.3: Delivering Enhancements for Data Intensive Applications', 'download-tidb-btn-middle')"><button>Download TiDB</button></a>
+  <a href="/download" onclick="trackViews('TiDB 5.3: Delivering Enhancements for Data Intensive Applications', 'download-tidb-btn-middle')"><button>Download TiDB</button></a>
-  <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('iDB 5.3: Delivering Enhancements for Data Intensive Applications', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>
+  <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('TiDB 5.3: Delivering Enhancements for Data Intensive Applications', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>
 </div>

 ### Strengthened Timestamp Oracle for more scalable OLTP